-Deacon at Buck Mountain Parish, Earlysville, Courtenay Evans was ordained in 2021 to the Vocational Diaconate.
+The Rev. Deacon Courtenay Evans serves as Outreach Minister and Newcomer Liaison at Christ Church, Charlottesville.
+As of September 1, 2022, she will begin as Deacon there.
+Previously, Courtenay Evans was ordained in 2021 to the Vocational Diaconate.
 As a Deacon, Courtenay feels called towards garden and creation care ministry.
-Courtenay also works at Christ Church, Charlottesville, as the Outreach Minister and Newcomer Liaison.
-You will often see Courtenay in the Buck Mountain food pantry garden or in her spare time, taking long walks, mountain biking or practicing yoga!
+You will often see Courtenay in her spare time, taking long walks, mountain biking or practicing yoga!

 Doug Gehley, AIA, LEED AP